SorinaHamidifar/PulseMatrix/README.md

 # ==========================================
-# Project: NovaStructure where creativity meets struct
+# Project: NovaStructure where creativity meets st
 # Description:
 # A dynamic environment where creativity meets structure,
 # powering projects with energy and innovation.